prgr4m/patron/readme.md

     - move user functionality into its own package
     - should auto gen user package
     - user package commands should use wtforms for cli validation
+    - break auth and login out of admin and put into extensions file for configuration
+    - user package inject login
+    - admin should inject auth/principal
 - documentation
     - multi-page for easier navigation
     - feature matrix in regards to padrino but flask conventions